 More light for less money

 My better starter recommendation is to get a pair of daylight white 100W LED “corn bulbs.”
 There are many brands of these available on Amazon and elsewhere; I got this one.
 Two of these produce more light than the North Star light box.
 You can put them in any regular lamp that’s rated for 100W or more, if they fit.
 They are much bigger than a regular bulb; I put mine in this lamp base, for a total cost of under a hundred dollars for the pair.

 If you put these on either side of your laptop, you’ll know what actually bright indoor light means—something you have probably never experienced.
 These bulbs are 100 LED watts each; together they are roughly equivalent to 2000 watts of incandescent bulbs.

 They should be reasonably close to you—eighteen inches to two feet from your eyes.
 Try one on either side of your workspace, just behind what you are reading so they don’t swamp it.
-Ideally, raise them a bit above eye level.
-Do not look directly at these; let the light enter your peripheral vision as you look at your book or screen.
+If you can, put them above eye level.
+Do not look directly at them; let the light enter your peripheral vision as you look at your book or screen.

 You will probably find that using them makes you markedly more cheerful and productive.
 This may take effect rapidly, possibly even within minutes of first use, although the usual story is that you need to use a SAD light for a couple weeks to get relief.
 (Maybe that’s because they are badly underpowered?)

 As I said, this is not an ideal solution.
 One reason is that you will probably find them unpleasantly glare-y.
 They do need to be too bright to look at—like the sun, which they’re simulating.
 This is not the way we’re used to relating to indoor lamps.
 Once you get used to it, very bright light is extremely comforting in winter.